Explore the Range of Criminal Justice Jobs

 - Provide reports on inmate behavior

 - Enforce the rules of the facility, which may be run by the government or by a private for-profit organization

 Because you'll deal directly with inmates, you'll gain useful skills that could help in other career paths, such as probation officer, parole officer or correctional treatment specialist.
 In addition to experience, you'll have a much better chance of being hired or promoted if you earn a criminal justice degree.
 Having an advanced degree can also lead you toward a career as a substance abuse counselor or social worker.

 Probation officers may work at the city, county, state or federal level.
 If you choose this career, you will spend your time performing these tasks:

 - Supervising criminals who are serving their sentence in community corrections—probation—rather than in prison

 - You may also work as a parole officer, supervising offenders after they are released from prison on parole

-These criminal justice jobs require excellent communication skills, knowledge of the criminal justice system, and the ability to earn the trust and respect of all types of people.
+These criminal justice jobs require excellent communication skills, knowledge of the criminal justice system and the ability to earn the trust and respect of all types of people.
 If you decide to change paths, these skills are also essential for police officers, detectives and firefighters.